shiuintw/Digital-Circuit-Lab-Pikachu-Volleyball/README.md

 >This is the final project of the course Digital Circuit Lab 114-1 in NYCU-CS.
 Finished at 2025/12/01.
 >Reorganized at 2026/04/04

+#### Statement

+>The source code is once stolen by a person with malicious intension before its publicization.
+>It is strongly prohibited to steal the code, modify by AI tools, and state it to be yours.

 ---

 ## Structure